krishNA2000000/C-Programs/README.md

-//write a program to illustrate the use of symbolic constants in a real life application. include <stdio.h>
+//write a program to illustrate the use of symbolic constants in a real life application.

+concept: Symbolic Constants in C
+Symbolic constants are names (identifiers) that represent fixed values.

+In C, symbolic constants are defined using the #define preprocessor directive.

+These constants:

+Improve readability and maintainability of the code.

+Make it easier to update values in one place without modifying every usage.

+Commonly used in real-life applications to represent fixed values like:

+Mathematical constants (PI)

+Conversion factors (e.g., inches to cm)

+Fixed limits or settings (e.g., maximum users)

+include <stdio.h>

 #define PI 3.14159